microsoft/beachball/README.md

 synchronizes published versions of packages from a registry, makes local package.json changes to match what is published

 ## Options

+Some of the most common options are summarized below.
+A full list can be found at https://microsoft.github.io/beachball/.

 ### --config, -c